HMC-Makerspace/MAKE/Documentation/README.md

 SSL certificates are automatically renewed every year by the CertBot installation, but the server needs to be stopped and started to reload the certificates.

+- Currently, `schedule.rs` pulls the schedule and proficiencies from two google sheets.
+Make new ones every year to archive the old ones, and publish the new ones to web as CSV.
+Copy the new links, and as long as the formatting was the same, everything should work.

 - The server `db.json` should be renamed to `db.json.20xx.old` when the spring semester ends.

     **Make sure to download the renamed file over SSH to your computer and upload it to the Head Stewards Google Drive.
 [You can follow this guide](https://www.namecheap.com/support/knowledgebase/article.aspx/9571/89/how-to-download-a-file-via-ssh/)**.